jaumpedro214/eng-spark-hadoop-mongo/README.md

-# eng-spark-hadoop-mongo
+# Data Engineering with Spark, Hadoop and MongoDB

-Data Engineering project using Spark, Hadoop and MongoDB
+This repository contains a Data Engineering project using Spark, Hadoop and MongoDB.